heermasterlp/ChieseCalligraphyGenerationModel/README.md

+# Deep learning research for Chinese Calligraphy

+## Auto-encoder is used to extract features of Chinese calligraphy

-# Chinese calligraphy generation model
+## GANs is used to generate Chinese calligraphy